Which? Don’t Buy televisions

 When all you want to do is kick back and relax with the latest BBC drama or binge-watch a Netflix series, some TVs simply aren't up to the task - and our testing has found price and brand isn't always a sign of quality.

-We've found Best Buys available for less than £400 that have the quality to light up your living room, but also Don't Buy models costing double that.
+We've found Best Buys available for less than £400 that have the quality to light up your living room as well as Don't Buy models that cost double that.
 So while a cheap, big-screen TV may be tempting, it's vital you do your homework first to ensure you avoid a dud.

 Which?
-Don't Buy TVs fall well short of the mark in our testing, delivering poor picture and sound quality, lacking key features and connections, or having hard-to-use menus or a fiddly remote control.
+Don't Buy TVs fall well short of the mark in our testing, delivering poor picture and sound quality, lacking key features and connections, or having hard-to-use menus and fiddly remote controls.
 We'll help you avoid wasting your money on a TV that could spoil a great night in.

 How we test TVs